fabiofenoglio/zabbix-cron-monitoring/README.md

 ![aggregated data item](docs/guide-zabbix-step1.JPG)

 Now your Zabbix instance is configured to efficiently fetch all the raw data it needs to monitor your cronjobs.
-However, to allow for finer monitoring some derived items should be created before configuring triggers.
+However, to allow for finer monitoring some dependent items should be created before configuring triggers.

-## Setup Zabbix to compute derived data from the captured data
+## Setup Zabbix to compute dependent data from the captured data

 Now, **for each** cronjob you want to monitor, you should create dependent items extracting granular data.